telekom-security/tpotce/cloud/terraform/README.md

 * `ec2_region`

 ### Admin Credentials

-In `tpot.conf`, change the following variables:

 ```
 myCONF_WEB_USER='webuser'
 myCONF_WEB_PW='w3b$ecret'
 ```
 This will be used to configure credentials for the T-Pot Kibana interface.
-Refer to [Options](https://github.com/dtag-dev-sec/tpotce#options) for more information.

 ## Initialising